 SC 351-352 Physical Therapy Observation Internship (1 credit each) Prereq.: BY 311; 2.75 GPA or higher; and approval from chair of natural sciences.
 Students will complete a documented observation of a licensed physical therapist for a minimum of 40 hours.
-The student will take two different internships from the following choices: a hospital or rehabilitation center, a will take two different internships from the following choices: a hospital or rehabilitation center, a home health care setting, sports medicine center, or an outpatient-based center.
+The student will take two different internships from the following choices: a hospital or rehabilitation center, a home health care setting, sports medicine center, or an outpatient-based center.
 Required for SC 352.
 Both sem., Interterm, and Summer.